datamin-io/public-documentation/statistics-and-profiling/statistics-of-runs.md

 <figure><img src="../.gitbook/assets/Screenshot 2024-04-30 at 13.42.29.png" alt=""><figcaption></figcaption></figure>

-Having this information for each of the pipelines Datamin provides users with multiple different ways of working with the statistics:
+Having this information for each of the pipelines Ylem provides users with multiple different ways of working with the statistics:

 * A main[ dashboard](https://app.datamin.io/dashboard) that contains accumulated statistics about all pipelines and metrics
 * Log of runs for every pipeline and tasks